omprabhu31/omprabhu31.github.io/gamedev/courses.md

 Let's face it - quarantine is super long and boring.
 Naturally, I've had way more time to play games - and while there isn't a limit to how much I can play, sadly there is one as to how many games I can buy and download.
 Between all this I figured that instead of just playing games, I might as well give a shot at making them.

-I am currently taking a set of 5 courses in Game Design & Development from [Michigan State University](https://msu.edu/) on [Coursera](https://www.coursera.org).
+I am currently taking a set of 5 courses in Game Design & Development from.
 I've been maintaining some handy documentation over the course of the courses (sorry, I couldn't resist), which is mainly to provide myself with a better understanding of the coursework.
 As I progress in each course, I will make sure to upload and update it from time to time.

 Finally, you can also check some of my projects [here](/gamedev/projects) along with all the Unity3D project files.